wenxin-c/tp/docs/DeveloperGuide.md

 ![FSM diagram](diagrams/FocusTimerClassDiagram.png)

-Note: For readability, FocusCommand is an abstraction of all the 9 different commands that exist in FocusTimer.
+**Caveats**: For readability, FocusCommand is an abstraction of all the 9 different commands that exist in FocusTimer.

 #### State Management